 If a student fails to meet the formal exam requirements, the student is regarded as having used an examination attempt.
 The student thus has two attempts left to pass the exam.

-6.3 Internship exam
+9.3 Internship exam

-At the end of the Internship there will be an individually assessed exam (30 minutes, including time for deliberations) based on a written Internship report.
+At the end of the Internship there will be an individually assessed oral exam based on a written internship report.